CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch3.md

 Following the numerical order above, the upcoming sections will explain each of the System Update functions in further detail.

+!!! note
-!!! info "If the user does not want to proceed with the System Update function they are currently on, the user must click  **Cancel**  before the tool will allow you to exit the function tab and move on to another one."
+	If the user does not want to proceed with the System Update function they are currently on, the user must click  **Cancel**  before the tool will allow you to exit the function tab and move on to another one.

 ### 1. Get New Updates